mfgCode/ble-scanner/README.md

 # BLE-Scanner
-An easy to use ble-scanner (bluetooth smart / 4.0).
+An easy to use ble-scanner (bluetooth smart / 4.0) for node.
 Requires a Linux OS with bluez stack installed.

 ## Usage
 The ble-scanner is designed as a singleton class.
 Once required it can be used as follows.